caseythefluff/Replace-From-Append/README.md

 # Replace-From-Append
-A Blender addon that allows you to replace the selected object with one from another .blend file using the tab in the toolbar.
+A simple Blender addon that allows you to replace the selected object with one from another .blend file using the "AppendSwap" tab in the toolbar.

 Designed For Blender 4.5.5 LTS